James-HoneyBadger/HB_Adventure_Games/docs/user-guides/IDE_GUIDE.md

-# Eamon Adventure IDE - User Guide
+# Adventure IDE - User Guide

-A complete graphical IDE for creating and editing Eamon adventures.
+A complete graphical IDE for creating and editing adventures.

 ## Quick Start